...

 Identify where your audience is and choose a combination of traditional and digital channels to reach them effectively.
 Some communication channels to consider include:

 The selection of these channels should be based on where your target audience is and which platforms are most effective for conveying your key messages within your communications plan.
+Utilizing the right channels effectively boosts B2B thought leadership.

 6. Create a content calendar aligned with the marketing plan

 Develop a detailed editorial calendar that specifies when and where each piece of content will be published.
 This calendar should be closely aligned with your overall PR strategy to ensure coherent and effective communication.
-Consider the following elements when creating your calendar:

 7. Implement On-Page and Off-Page SEO Strategies